The Asian Pro League enters its 12th Season – activity is up, subscribers are up, and we’re setting the stage for a whole new experience.

-It should be noted, however, that the goal of the APL has evolved over time.
+It should be noted, however, that the goal of the APL has been evolving over time.
 This is also clear to us with how many subscribers claimed what their individual goal of playing here is:

-A large majority of players play in the APL for the experience overall, rather than what we initially sought out to achieve which was to find the best talent in Asia.
-While prizes and getting on the leaderboard also play a factor, the reality is, subscribing to the APL should mean you have an environment where you can make friends, learn to improve and enjoy your time playing CS versus getting frustrated that you lost purely because of terrible teammates.
+A large majority of players play in the APL for the experience overall.
+This is contrary to what we initially sought out to achieve which was to find the best talent in Asia.
+While prizes and getting on the leaderboard also play a factor, the reality is, subscribing to the APL should mean you have an environment where you can make friends, learn to improve and enjoy your time playing CS, rather than getting frustrated that you lost purely because of terrible teammates.

-This isn’t to say that the APL doesn’t have its fair share of bad apples, and with any community, there will always be black sheep that continue to test the system and patience of the wider community.
+This isn’t to say that the APL doesn’t have its fair share of bad apples.
+With any community there will always be black sheep that continue to test the system and patience of the wider community.

-To date, we have processed over 400 reports and banned a few dozen people – a relatively low amount if you consider that at the peak the APL had over 2500 active subscribers playing.
+To date, we have processed over 400 reports and banned a few dozen people.
+This is a relatively low amount if you consider that the peak of the APL had over 2500 active subscribers playing.
 In some instances, there were even cases where Pro Division players had to be removed due to intolerant behavior.